rickellis/Arch-Linux-Install-Guide/README.md

 # Arch-Linux-Installation-Guide

-This is a work in progress...
+These are the steps necessary to install <a href="https://www.archlinux.org/">Arch Linux</a> with full disk encryption and using <a href="https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)">Logical Volume Manager (LVM)</a> under <a href="https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface">EFI</a>.
+We will use <a href="https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup">LUKS</a> disk encryption.

+### Download the ISO and create a bootable USB
+The simplest way to create a bootable USB on Linux is using the dd command:

+	sudo dd bs=4M if=/path_to_arch_.iso of=/dev/sdX && sync

+### Boot from the USB
+Hold F12 during startup to access bios.
+Select the USB drive and boot into Arch.

 ### Establish an internet connection
 The most reliable way is to use a wired connection, as Arch is setup by default to connect to DHCP.
+To test your wired connection:

+	ping -c 3 www.google.com

 To connect to a WiFi network:

 	wifi-menu